U.S. embassies attacked in Yemen, Egypt after Libya envoy killed

 Demonstrations spread further on Thursday, with U.S. embassies again the targets of popular anger among Muslims questioning why the United States has failed to take action against the makers of the film.

-Hundreds of Yemenis broke through the main gate of the heavily fortified U.S. embassy compound in the capital Sanaa, shouting “We sacrifice ourselves for you, Messenger of God.”
+Hundreds of Yemenis broke through the main gate of the heavily fortified U.S. Embassy compound in Sanaa, shouting, “We sacrifice ourselves for you, Messenger of God.”
 They smashed windows of security offices outside the embassy and burned cars.

 A security source said at least 15 people were wounded, some by gunfire, before the government ringed the area with troops.

-In Egypt, protesters hurled stones at a police cordon around the U.S. embassy in central Cairo after climbing into the embassy compound and tearing down the American flag.
-The state news agency said 13 people were hurt in violence which erupted late on Wednesday, following initial protests on Tuesday.
+In Egypt, protesters hurled stones at a police cordon around the U.S. Embassy in Cairo after climbing into the compound and tearing down the American flag.
+The state news agency said 13 people had been hurt in violence since late on Wednesday.

-Around 200 demonstrators gathered outside the U.S. embassy in Kuwait shouting slogans such as “God is great.”
-They hoisted banners, one of which bread in English: “USA stop the bullshit.
+About 200 demonstrators gathered outside the U.S. Embassy in Kuwait and hoisted banners, one of which bread in English: “USA stop the bullshit.
 Respect us.”

-Kuwaiti riot police encircled the crowd of men protesting peacefully in their traditional Kuwaiti dress.

-On Thursday, the U.S. consulate in Berlin was partially evacuated after an employee fell ill on opening a suspicious envelope.
-Bangladeshi Islamists tried to march on the U.S. embassy in Dhaka and Iranian students protested in Tehran.

-The U.S. ambassador to Libya was killed during a protest against the film on Tuesday at the U.S. consulate in the eastern Libyan city of Benghazi when Islamists armed with guns, mortars and grenades staged military-style assaults on the mission and a safe house refuge.
+The U.S. ambassador to Libya was killed during a protest against the film when Islamists armed with guns, mortars and grenades staged military-style assaults on the Benghazi mission.

-A Libyan doctor at a Benghazi hospital said Stevens died of smoke inhalation.
-U.S. information technology specialist Sean Smith also died at the consulate, while two other Americans were killed when a squad of U.S. troops sent by helicopter from Tripoli to rescue diplomats from the safe house came under mortar attack.
+A Libyan doctor said Stevens died of smoke inhalation.
+U.S. information technology specialist Sean Smith also died at the consulate, while two other Americans were killed when a squad of security personnel sent by helicopter from Tripoli to rescue diplomats from a safe house came under mortar attack.

+Clinton identified the two as Tyrone Woods and Glen Doherty, former Navy SEALS who died trying to protect their colleagues.

+In a statement, she said both Woods and Doherty had lengthy experience in Iraq and Afghanistan.
+It did not say in what capacity they were working in Benghazi.

 Stevens, 52, had spent a career operating in perilous places, mostly in the Arab world, and became the first American ambassador killed in an attack since Adolph Dubs, the U.S. envoy to Afghanistan, died in a 1979 kidnapping attempt.

-Tuesday’s incident, on what was the 11th anniversary of al Qaeda’s attacks on the United States on September 11, 2001, has created an unwanted foreign policy crisis for Obama ahead of his bid for reelection in November.
+Tuesday’s incident, on what was the 11th anniversary of al Qaeda’s attacks on the United States on September 11, 2001, has created a worrying foreign policy crisis for Obama ahead of his re-election bid.

 Speaking at a campaign rally in Colorado on Thursday, Obama said he had ordered his administration to do whatever was necessary to protect Americans abroad and that aides had been in contact with other governments “to let them know they’ve got a responsibility to protect our citizens.”

-The U.S. military dispatched two destroyers toward the Libyan coast, in what an official said was a move to give the administration flexibility for any future action.
-The first ship, the USS Laboon, was already in position and the other destroyer, the USS McFaul, was at least a day away, a U.S. official said, speaking on condition of anonymity.
+The U.S. military has dispatched two destroyers toward the Libyan coast, in what an official said was a move to give the administration flexibility for any future action.
+The USS Laboon, was already in position and the other destroyer, the USS McFaul, was at least a day away, a U.S. official said.

-“We don’t know if they are affiliated with a particular group or not, there are a lot of suspicions but the we have to go through with the investigation and find out who these people are and if they belong to a particular group, then we have to deal with that group.”

-The U.S. military also dispatched a Marine Corps anti-terrorist team to boost security in Libya, whose leader Muammar Gaddafi was ousted in a U.S.-backed uprising last year.
+The U.S. military also sent a Marine Corps anti-terrorist team to boost security in Libya.

-Republican Mitt Romney, Obama’s challenger, criticized the government’s response to the crisis earlier this week, saying it was disgraceful to be seen to be apologizing for American values of free speech.
+Republican Mitt Romney, Obama’s challenger, criticized the president’s response to the crisis earlier this week, saying it was disgraceful to be seen to be apologizing for American values of free speech.

 Obama’s campaign accused Romney of trying to score political points at a time of national tragedy and the challenger also provoked some criticism from within his own party.

-At the same time, Clinton noted the history of religious tolerance in the United States and its commitment to freedom of speech and said there was no justification for people to respond with violence.
+At the same time, Clinton noted U.S. religious tolerance and commitment to freedom of speech and said there was no justification for violence.

 ”I know it is hard for some people to understand why the United States cannot or does not just prevent these kinds of reprehensible videos from ever seeing the light of day,“ she said. ”I would note that in today’s world, with today’s technologies, that is virtually impossible.

-“But even if it were possible our country does have a long tradition of free expression which is enshrined in our constitution and our law.
-And we do not stop individual citizens from expressing their views no matter how distasteful they may be,” she added.
+“But even if it were possible, our country does have a long tradition of free expression which is enshrined in our constitution and our law.
+And we do not stop individual citizens from expressing their views no matter how distasteful they may be.”

 Among the assailants in Benghazi, Libyans identified units of a heavily armed local Islamist group, Ansar al-Sharia, which sympathizes with al Qaeda and derides Libya’s U.S.-backed bid for democracy.